github/opensource.guide/_articles/building-community.md

 ![cookiecutter issue](/assets/images/sustaining/cookiecutter_submit_pr.png)

-* Start a CONTRIBUTORS or AUTHORS file in your project that lists everyone who's contributed to your project.
-Here's an example that @shazow made for his project, [urllib3](https://github.com/shazow/urllib3/blob/master/CONTRIBUTORS.txt).
+* **Start a CONTRIBUTORS or AUTHORS file in your project** that lists everyone who's contributed to your project, like [Sinatra](https://github.com/sinatra/sinatra/blob/master/AUTHORS.md) does.

-* If you've got a sizeable community, consider **sending out a newsletter or writing a blog post** that thanks contributors.
+* If you've got a sizeable community, **send out a newsletter or write a blog post** thanking contributors.
 Rust's [This Week in Rust](https://this-week-in-rust.org/) and Hoodie's [Shoutouts](http://hood.ie/blog/shoutouts-week-24.html) are two good examples.

-* **Consider giving every contributor commit access.** @felixge found that this made people [more excited to polish their patches](http://felixge.de/2013/03/11/the-pull-request-hack.html), and he even found new maintainers for projects that he hadn't worked on in awhile.
+* **Give every contributor commit access.** @felixge found that this made people [more excited to polish their patches](http://felixge.de/2013/03/11/the-pull-request-hack.html), and he even found new maintainers for projects that he hadn't worked on in awhile.

-* If your project is on GitHub, consider moving your project from your personal account to an [Organization](https://help.github.com/articles/creating-a-new-organization-account/) and adding at least one backup admin.
+* If your project is on GitHub, **move your project from your personal account to an [Organization](https://help.github.com/articles/creating-a-new-organization-account/)** and add at least one backup admin.
+Organizations make it easier to work on projects with external collaborators.

+The reality is that [most projects only have](https://peerj.com/preprints/1233.pdf) one or two maintainers who do most of the work.
 The bigger your project, and the bigger your community, the easier it is to find help.
-[Django](https://github.com/django/django)'s original BDFLs ([benevolent dictators for life](../leadership-and-governance/#what-are-some-of-the-common-governance-structures-for-open-source-projects)), @adrianholovaty and @jacobian, [both](http://www.holovaty.com/writing/bdfls-retiring/) [retired](https://jacobian.org/writing/retiring-as-bdfls/) after 9 years when they felt the community had outgrown them.

-The reality is that [most projects only have](https://peerj.com/preprints/1233.pdf) one or two maintainers who do most of the work.
 While you may not always find someone to answer the call, putting a signal out there increases the chances that other people will pitch in.
 And the earlier you start, the sooner people can help.

 <aside class="pquote">
   <img src="https://avatars0.githubusercontent.com/u/39992?v=3&s=400" class="pquote-avatar" alt="avatar">